Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 }
 ```

-- The `ISettingService` service implementation is used to read settings:
+- The `ISettingService` service implementation is used to read settings from environment variables:

 ```csharp
 var seconds = _settingService.GetTripMonitorIntervalInSeconds();